altocodenl/cell/readme.md

 Other notable properties of alf:
 - A 1:1 mapping between a data line and each single value.
+- Fully deterministic
+   - The order of keys in hashes is always alphabetical.
+   - The notation fully determines how much data (and in which order) goes on each line, leaving neither room nor need for [pretty printing](https://en.wikipedia.org/wiki/Prettyprint).
 - The use of indentation without a fixed amount of spaces, but rather using the length of the keys to push values to the right.
-- The fact that the notation fully determines how data looks like, leaving neither room nor need for pretty printing.
-- The avoidance of over-quoting texts that are evidently texts and contain no spaces.
+- Low noise: no quoting of texts that are evidently texts, no special characters except for whitespace to separate keys and values.
 - Sparse arrays can happen naturally by skipping the missing entries.
 For example, `[null, 'hello']` maps to a single entry: `2 hello`.

 You can still use JSON instead of alf to represent fourdata.
 For example, the last example of the previous section could be written as: